JPadovano1483/cis411_lab1_CI/labreports/LAB[JPadovano1483].md

 2f01bf4 Update LAB_INSTRUCTIONS.md
 347bd50 Update LAB_INSTRUCTIONS.md
 7aaa9f3 Update LAB_INSTRUCTIONS.md
-37393ae Bug fixed
-1949d2a Update LAB_INSTRUCTIONS.md
 ```
 This digram shows the relationship between my main and feature branch.
   ![Main/Feature branch relationship](../assets/Feature%20Branch%20Diagram.svg)

 # Step 5: Setup a Continuous Integration configuration
 - What is the .circleci/config.yml doing?

   The .circleci/config.yml file orchestrates the entire delivery process from the initial build to deployment.
 It tells CircleCI what to do with the code and what to check and automates the process of testing the code/software that is being continuously integrated.
+This is where the specific tests are specified to run on the software.

 - What do the various sections on the config file do?
    1. Version: indicates what version of the CircleCI platform you are using